Skip to main

 POTENTIAL HEALTH HAZARDS

 Lentiviruses are transmitted via direct exposure to infected bodily fluids, sexual contact, and sharing unclean needles.
-Lentiviruses persist lifelong ? being both a function of their ability to integrate into the host chromosome and ability to evade host immunity.
+Lentiviruses may persist lifelong, being both a function of their ability to integrate into the host chromosome and ability to evade host immunity.
 Lentiviruses replicate, mutate, and undergo selection by host immune responses.
 The clinical manifestations of infection include non-specific symptoms such as lymphadenopathy, anorexia, chronic diarrhea, weight loss, fever, and fatigue.
 The use of lentiviruses also present the risk of insertional mutagenesis, potentially leading to cancer.
 The nature of the transgene may pose additional risk.

 LABORATORY HAZARDS